Introduction

 Common Challenges When Putting Out a Fireplace Fire and How to Overcome Them

-Challenge 1: Persistent Embers
+Challenge 1: Stubborn Embers

 Challenge 2: Excessive Smoke